cordova-ccafix/cordova-plugin-client-certificate-support/README.md

 - Android platform implementation was replaced with an implementation that is almost the same as [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), which does not work with any JavaScript API at all (see documentation below).

+This combined plugin version for iOS and Android was sponsored by [Neptune Software](https://www.neptune-software.com/), a low-code enterprise software platform company.

 ## Usage

 ## Prerequisites